Movement Guide

 Rembrandt gives civic life Baroque momentum

-The Dutch case matters because it blocks any simple equation between Baroque and Catholic spectacle.
+The Dutch case blocks any simple equation between Baroque and Catholic spectacle.
 In the Dutch Republic, the movement overlaps with the public culture of the Dutch Golden Age.
 Militias, merchants, and urban institutions need images that make collective identity visible without relying on court ritual or Counter-Reformation devotion.

 Rembrandt van Rijn answers that problem in The Night Watch by turning a group portrait into an event.
 Light does not simply describe faces.
 It activates a chain of action, pulling one captain forward, scattering attention across weapons, drum, gesture, and shadow, and making the company feel caught mid-motion rather than arranged for static inspection.

-Seen beside Caravaggio, Artemisia, Rubens, and Velazquez, Rembrandt clarifies the larger point: Baroque is not one iconography or one regime.
+Seen beside Caravaggio, Artemisia, Rubens, Poussin, and Velazquez, Rembrandt clarifies the range of Baroque art.
+It is not one iconography or one regime.
 It is a family of attention strategies adapted to different institutions of power.

 Read Baroque through church, court, and city